mdang/pull-request-demo/README.md

 List of random stuff

-- dogs
+- dogs are cool
-- cats
+- cats are alright
-- ducks
+- ducks are scary